 Our compilation of average email open rates and click-through rate data.
 What's a good open rate for email?
-Read the best email statistics sources to benchmark your email campaigns in your industry sector
+Review our recommended statistics sources to benchmark your email campaigns for your industry sector

 When I run training workshops on Email marketing, Email marketers often ask "how do our campaigns compare"?
 They're looking for email statistics to compare subscriber engagement for average email open rate, clickthrough, delivery, unsubscribe and complaints rates, ideally within their sector.
 That's what we cover in this regularly updated compilation of the best email marketing response statistics for different sectors and countries.

-Fortunately, there are a number of good options to benchmark email response across different sectors.
+Fortunately, there are several good options to benchmark email response across different sectors.
 The best stats sources are compilations by email marketing service providers who produce statistics across their clients' campaigns.
 We have grouped the stats into the top eight questions asked including:

 What are the email engagement rates by industry?